jenbeatrix/Wave_Maker/README.md

 # Wave_Maker_Version_1
 The Wave maker basically generates the waves in the wave tank using a motor.
 An L298N Motor Driver Module is used to control the speed of the motor.
-The mechanism applied for the wave maker is a plunger mechanism.
-This mechanism vertically moves, up and down to generate the waves in the wave tank.
 This version of the wave maker is controlled by typing a specific number on the serial monitor, thus the speed of the motor will depend on the choice of the user.
-The mechanism duration is about 30 seconds.
+The wave maker's mechanism duration is about 30 seconds.

 For PWM minimum and maximum values are from 0 to 255